 Sybase ASE Database Custom Application

 Besides standard target systems, EPAS also supports application specific password encryption with data stored in several database types.

 EPAS employs only legitimate, vendor approved methods for retrieving the password data from audited systems.
 By using such methods, there is no risk to crash the target and there are no potentially malicious activities falsely detected or reported by antivirus or malware detection tools.

 Detack will be participating at the Munich Tech Days 2016 (13.07. + 14.07.).
 Come and join our workshop "The Password Zone – an Attackers View on Passwords and how to Measure Password Attack Resilience".
 Find out more

-EPAS PQENF is an optional password quality enforcement licensed feature.
-The EPAS PQENF integrates as LSA module into the domain controller of a Windows Active Directory environment and is available to ensure that passwords meet necessary security requirements when set or changed, in line with a centralized policy mandated by the risk category of the information they protect.
-The new password is tested against the EPAS evaluation criteria and is either accepted or rejected if it fails to meet the defined security requirement.
-This means that formerly permitted passwords like “Password123” or “Secret!” are not accepted any longer by EPAS.
+EPAS Enforcer is a password quality enforcement component, provided as a licensed feature of EPAS.
+EPAS Enforcer for A/D integrates as an LSA filter on the Windows Active Directory domain controllers and ensures that passwords meet defined security requirements when set or changed, in line with a centralized policy mandated by the risk category of the information they protect.
+The new password is tested against the EPAS evaluation criteria and is accepted or rejected, depending on the defined security requirements.
+This means that formerly permitted passwords like “Password123” or “Secret!” are not accepted any longer by the computer.
 Find out more

 Ludwigsburg, June 9th.
 Detack GmbH and its partner Praetors AG are proud to announce that the United States Patent and Trademark Office (USPTO) has granted the U.S. patent no. 9,292,681 B2 for technology employed by its Enterprise Password Assessment Solution EPAS.
 Find out more